-1. 25G-100G migration path can offer both CapEx (capital expenditures) and OpEx (operational expenditures) savings through backward compatibility, for investment protection and seamless migrations with consistent rack-design and reuse of the existing cabling infrastructure, avoiding costly and complex changes.
+Reduced Cost: 25G-100G migration path can offer both CapEx (capital expenditures) and OpEx (operational expenditures) savings through backward compatibility, for investment protection and seamless migrations with consistent rack-design and reuse of the existing cabling infrastructure, avoiding costly and complex changes.

-2. Single-lane 25G SerDes technology utilized in 100G to 25G connectivity is similar to that in 40G to 10G connectivity, but the performance is increased by 2.5 times, thus reducing the power and cost per gigabit significantly.
+Power Saving: Single-lane 25G SerDes technology utilized in 100G Ethernet to 25G connectivity is similar to that in 40G to 10G connectivity, but the performance is increased by 2.5 times, thus reducing the power and cost per gigabit significantly.
 This power savings will in turn result in lower cooling requirements and operational expenditure.

-3. 25G Ethernet provides higher port and system density than a comparable 40G solution.
-The 25G-100G (4x25G lanes) networking migration path provides a lower cost per unit of bandwidth by fully utilizing switch port capabilities when compared to 40G-100G upgrade path.
+Higher Density: 25G Ethernet provides higher port and system density than a comparable 40G solution.
+The 25G-100G (4x25G lanes) network migration path provides a lower cost per unit of bandwidth by fully utilizing switch port capabilities when compared to 40G-100G upgrade path.

 The most important condition when choosing network migration path is to consider your business scale and future expansion.
 For the growing needs of the network and long-term benefits, upgrading from 25G to 100G is the optimal way.
 But there is no need to pursue a 10G-25G-100G migration path while deployed with 40G network and the current network can fit your needs.
 Of course, by offering more bandwidth and higher port density with reduced power consumption and cost, the 10G-25G-100G Ethernet network migration path overturns the traditional 10G-40G-100G connectivity to improve data center efficiency, thus laying the foundation for further upgrade to 200G and 400G.